 6. Don’t Fall Prey To Stereotypes

-A lot of success has been accomplished against many negative stereotypes in recent decades, be it ethnic groups, skin colors, genders, or many other things.
-One group that still has a lot of negative stereotyping about it is older generations.
+Many successes have been accomplished against many negative stereotypes in recent decades, be it ethnic groups, skin colors, genders, or many other things.
+One group that still has a lot of negative stereotyping about it is the older generation.
 You can’t change how youth-oriented society might be, but you don’t have to let ageism have any room in your own head.

 7. Explore A New Line Of Work

 Retirement doesn’t have to mean stopping all work.
 Supplement your retirement nest egg with a side job / income.